 Certain services and procedures require Prior Approval by HNE.
 This is required even when you use Out-of-Plan Providers.
-Please see Section 5 of this EOC for a list of these procedures.
+Please see the "Claims and Utilization Management Procedures" section of this EOC for a list of these procedures.
 If you do not obtain Prior Approval, your level of coverage will be lower.
 You must notify HNE of admissions to Out-of-Plan hospitals and skilled nursing facilities.
 As soon as you know about a planned admission, call HNE Member Services.
 For emergency admissions, call us as soon as possible.